 Mothers’ Milk Books (Women’s interest books) – Nottingham

-The Programme also seeks to involve and collaborate with other publishers, as well as organisations connected to the development of creative writing, journalism and publishing in general.
+The Programme also seeks to involve and collaborate with other organisations connected to the development of creative writing, journalism and publishing in general.
 Through these connections, the Programme has the capacity to offer cross-placements with different organisations, who will help each candidate by sharing information sheets, mentorship, and contacts for onward employment.

 1-1 Tuition and Training

-Each successful candidate will receive 1-1 tuition and training in all modules of their chosen Programme components.
-They will be allocated a dedicated mentor, who will usually be an experienced editor.
+Each successful candidate will receive tuition and training in all modules of their chosen Programme components.
 For specialised module sections, they will also have the opportunity of meeting outside speakers from published authors to press relation officers.